atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 } = bar() || {});
 ```

-* Can work for complex object destructuring too.
+* Can work for complex and nested object destructuring too.
 * Defaults can be provided to defend against errors.

 ```javascript